How To Lace Work Boots The Right Way

 Repeat the last step above, only using the long end of the shoelace, till you’re close to the ankle.

-You ought to have your lace within the boot at the closing loop (close to the ankle).
 Afterward, according to the pattern string it via the following horizontal eyelet, however, the short end is already there

 Just thread the lace via the vertical eyelet next, shifting from the inner to outside.
 Hopefully, each end of the shoelaces should be about equal.
-You can now lace up the boots and tighten the laces as needed.

 Pros